Is Jesus the only way?

 The question is not whether the claim is comfortable.
 It is whether it is true.

-Peter, in Acts 4:12: "Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved."
+A few months after Jesus' execution, Peter — one of Jesus' closest followers — made the same exclusive claim publicly: "Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved."

 None of these are out-of-context.
 The point of the New Testament is not that Jesus added something useful to the world's religious options.
 It is that he was uniquely able to do something only God could do, and that he did it.